mrpurplenice/CoinMarketCap-Rank-Notification-Bot/README.md

 # CoinMarketCap-Rank-Notification-Bot
-This is a programme will allow you to receive a notification through a Telegram bot on cryptocurrencies moving up or down ranks
+This is a programme will allow you to receive a notification through a Telegram bot on cryptocurrencies moving up or down ranks.
+You will need to create a new Telegram bot by talking to the "BotFather" on Telegram.
+You will receive an API token that you can use to interact with your bot.
+Additionally you will need to obtain the CoinMarketCap API to retrieve the current rankings of all cryptocurrencies.
+Then you will need to parse the JSON response from CoinMarketCap to extract the information you need, such as the rank of each cryptocurrency.